benhoyt/benhoyt.github.com/writings/index.md

 ## 2021

+* [The small web is beautiful](/writings/the-small-web-is-beautiful/): a vision for the "small web", small software, and small architectures.
+Also, a bonus rant about microservices.
+(March)
 * [Coming in Go 1.16: ReadDir and DirEntry](/writings/go-readdir/): A look at the new `os.ReadDir` function coming in Go 1.16, with a comparison to `os.scandir` in Python.
 (January)